jeffryjdelarosa/documentation-user/inventory/routes/concepts/pull_push_rules.rst

 | The *procurement inventory control system* begins with a customer's
   order.
 With this strategy, companies only produce enough to fulfill their customer's orders.
-One advantage is that there will be no extra goods that needs to be stored, thus reducing inventory levels and the cost of carrying and storing.
+One advantage is that there will be no extra goods that need to be stored, thus reducing inventory levels and the cost of carrying and storing.
 However, one major disadvantage to the pull system is that it is highly possible to run into ordering dilemmas, such as a supplier not being able to get a